thiago662/working-time/README.md

    - Run the `docker compose up -d` command in the terminal.
 This will create a virtual machine with a PostgreSQL database.

 5. **Run migrations**:
-   - To create the database structure, simply run the `php artisan migrete --seed` command, which will run all migrations in the database, creating its base structure.
+   - To create the database structure, simply run the `php artisan migrate --seed` command, which will run all migrations in the database, creating its base structure.

 6. **Run the project**:
    ```bash